Understanding the Possibility of Recovering Mac Trash Files

 - Wait for the recovery process to finish and review the results.

 Data loss can happen to anyone, no matter which operating system they use or how experienced they are, and it can happen for a number of different reasons.
 Here are three common reasons why Mac users lose data.

-If hard disks were 100% reliable, there wouldn’t be any hard disk repair shops.
+- Hard Disk Crashes: If hard disks were 100% reliable, there wouldn’t be any hard disk repair services.
 Unfortunately, we know that the annual failure rate of modern hard disks is between 1 and 7 percent.
 Of course, the older your hard disk is, the higher the chance of it failing suddenly and catastrophically.
 We recommend you always keep an eye on your disk’s S.M.A.R.T. status and have a backup ready should it ever crash unexpectedly.

 Prevent Data Loss with Regular Backups

 Backups are by far the most reliable way to prevent data loss.
 As a Mac user, you already have a fantastic backup application present on your system: Time Machine.